 I wasn't bothered at all because over the few years since we were together, I started to see just how toxic he was.
 He was controlling and he wanted me to ask his permission before seeing my own friends.

 I was not looking to start an argument at my cousin's wedding so I walked away from them and sat at my other cousin's table.
-I don't know how, but she found me again at some other point of the reception and it got weird.
+I don't know how, but she found me again at some other point during the reception and it got weird.

 She was saying things like, "you are so jealous of us."
 "You skipped graduation because you didn't want to see us together."
 (I didn't even know they were together).
 I didn't bother explaining myself.